reactivepixel/Max-Bot/usage.md

 Removes all roles from the user. _Tabula rasa_, baby.

+## Earn Points

+### !invite

+Example: `!invite` <email_address>

+Receive one bonus point for every Full Sail student you invite that can be verified.

+### Gaming, Streaming, and Messaging

+* Every five messages you send earns you one point.
+Make friends here in the channel and earn points.
+It's that easy!

+* Every time Max detects you're playing a game you earn one point.
+If the game is on Steam, then Max can detect it.
+Max can also detect some desktop applications as games, i.e. Spotify etc.

 ## Administrative commands

 Max also includes a couple of special commands just for Officers and above for making announcements to multiple channels.

+### !topUsers

+Example: `!topUsers <limit_number_filter>`

+Displays a sorted list of users with the length limit provided. (high to low)